woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Cellular.md

 - If it asks you to run it once again, do so

-POCO X3 Pro should now be in USB Mass Storage Mode.
+Your POCO X3 Pro should now be in USB Mass Storage Mode.

 ### Copying files over

-Assuming the Windows partition is available under X: (will/may be different for you), do the following:
+Assuming the Windows partition is available under X: (may be different for you), do the following:

 - Copy the ```modemst1.img``` file to ```X:\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>\bootmodem_fs1```
 - Copy the ```modemst2.img``` file to ```X:\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>\bootmodem_fs2```